Southern Candied Sweet Potatoes

-My mother-in-law introduced me to candied sweet potatoes over 30 years ago, and they have always been a staple on our holiday table.
-This candied version is a family favorite, and I hope it becomes a favorite for you and your family as well.
+This is the perfect dish for holidays, celebrations, and Sunday dinners, and it is easy enough for weeknight meals.
+My mother-in-law introduced me to candied sweet potatoes for the first time over 30 years ago, and they have always been a staple on our holiday table.
+This candied version is a tried and tested family favorite, and I hope it becomes a favorite for you and your family as well.

 Sweet Potatoes also go great with southern collard greens.